-Weekly meetings between the executive team and senior staff address strategic directions and current issues.
+The executive team and senior staff meet regularly to address strategic directions and current issues.
 The Assistant Secretary of the Parks Operations and Tourism Branch, who is based in Darwin, takes part in the meetings via video link.
 Marine Division staff also participate in regular meetings, advising the Director on Commonwealth marine reserve issues.
-Where appropriate, video and telephone links are used to liaise with executive and senior staff of the Australian Antarctic Division in Tasmania with regard to the management of the Heard Island and McDonald Islands Marine Reserve.
+Where appropriate, video and telephone links are used to liaise with executive and senior staff of the Australian Antarctic Division in Tasmania on the management of the Heard Island and McDonald Islands Marine Reserve.

-The Director of National Parks employed an average of 290 full time equivalent staff during 2009-10.
+The Director of National Parks employed, as at 30 June 2011, 281 full time equivalent staff.
 The majority are located at Booderee, Kakadu and Uluru-Kata Tjuta National Parks and the Australian National Botanic Gardens.
-There are also small offices in remote locations including Norfolk Island in the South Pacific Ocean and Christmas Island and the Cocos (Keeling) Islands in the Indian Ocean.
+A small office in Darwin supports park operations.
+There are also small offices in remote locations including Norfolk Island, Christmas Island and the Cocos (Keeling) Islands.

-The central office of Parks Australia is located in Woden in Canberra.
+The central office of Parks Australia is in Canberra.
 It is co-located with the department's Marine Division, which manages Commonwealth marine reserves under delegation from the Director.

 Parks Australia participates in the department's graduate recruitment program and school leaver traineeship program and this year hosted a number of placements in Canberra and on the reserves.

-Parks Australia is committed to providing staff with the necessary skills to effectively and safely undertake their duties, both in the field and in the office environment.
-Internal and external training is available on a broad range of subjects including conservation and land management, horticulture, Indigenous skills and languages, rescue skills, customer service, the EPBC Act, fire control and suppression, leadership development, heavy vehicle and 4WD operation, record keeping and business systems.
-The department offers assistance to staff in completing formal external training though a study support scheme.
+Parks Australia is committed to providing staff with the necessary skills to effectively and safely undertake their duties, both in the field and in the office.
+Internal and external training is available on a range of subjects including conservation and land management, horticulture, Indigenous skills and languages, rescue skills, customer service, the EPBC Act, fire control and suppression, leadership development, heavy vehicle and 4WD operation, record keeping and business systems.
+The department offers a study support scheme for staff to complete formal external training.

-Staff on remote islands are given opportunities to travel to the mainland for training and development, and departmental staff visit these reserves to provide training on such issues as occupational health and safety and geographic information system (GIS) applications.
-The availability of online study programs through a number of educational institutions is making tertiary study more accessible for staff in remote areas.
+Staff on remote islands are given opportunities to travel to the mainland for training and development and departmental staff visit reserves to provide training on issues such as occupational health and safety and geographic information system applications.
+Online study programs offered by a number of educational institutions are making tertiary study more accessible for staff in remote areas.

-In the jointly managed parks staff work with traditional owners, local Indigenous communities and schools to share knowledge.
-Traditional land management skills and the application of Indigenous knowledge are cornerstones in the management of these parks.
-Staff encourage school children's interest in park management and conservation through Junior Ranger programs, where primary school students are introduced to various aspects of park management, including land management, plant and animal identification, and working safely.
+In the jointly managed parks, staff work with traditional owners, local Indigenous communities and schools to share knowledge.
+Traditional land management skills and the application of Indigenous knowledge are fundamental for managing these parks.
+Staff encourage interest from school children in park management and conservation through Junior Ranger programs where primary school students are introduced to aspects of park management including land management, plant and animal identification and working safely.
 The island parks also work closely with local schools to encourage appreciation of the national parks and their place in the local environment.

-Through Working on Country, Kakadu's Indigenous Ranger Program is resourced to host 11 community rangers in park related employment.
+The Kakadu Indigenous Ranger Program, funded by Working on Country, also provides resources allowing Kakadu to host 11 community rangers in park related employment.

 Boards of management

-Boards of management have been established under the EPBC Act for Uluru-Kata Tjuta, Kakadu and Booderee National Parks.
-Tables 6 and 7 show members of the boards at 30 June 2010.
+Boards of management have been established under the EPBC Act for Booderee, Kakadu and Uluru-Kata Tjuta National Parks.
+Tables 6, 7 and 8 show members of each board at 30 June 2011.

-In conjunction with the Director, each board prepares management plans for the reserve, makes decisions relating to the management of the reserve in accordance with the management plan, monitors management and advises the Minister on future development.
+In conjunction with the Director, each board prepares management plans for the reserve, makes decisions about the management of the reserve in accordance with the management plan, monitors management and advises the Minister on future development.